Arjunmehta312/folder-display-tool/README.md

 Export Options: Save the structure in various formats (Text, HTML, JSON).
 Improved GUI: A more user-friendly layout with additional options.

+#### Version 3

+The third version adds more functionality and improvements:

+- **Hide Node Modules**: Option to hide node_modules directories from the structure display
+- **Improved UI**: Enhanced user interface with better spacing and organization
+- **Bug Fixes**: Various improvements to stability and performance
+- **Version Indicator**: Clear version labeling in the application title and interface

 ## Folder Structure
 The project contains the following folder structure: